StruccAB/swift-style-guide/README.markdown

 ### Failing Guards

 Guard statements are required to exit in some way.
-Generally, this should be simple one line statement such as `return`, `throw`, `break`, `continue`, and `fatalError()`.
+Generally, this should be simple one line statement such as `return`, `throw`, `break`, `continue`, `fatalError()` and `sweetAssertionFailure()`.
 Large code blocks should be avoided.
 If cleanup code is required for multiple exit points, consider using a `defer` block to avoid cleanup code duplication.

+If a failing guard is a developer error or represents a not met precondition or input values use `sweetAssertionFailure` to catch the issue as early as possible.

 ## Semicolons